YoussBGD/FSMILES-GENERATOR/README.md

 -
 Navigate to the directory containing the script and run it using Python:

-  python FSMILES_representation.py
+  python FSMILES_representation.py "input sdf file or CID" "output.txt"

-When prompted, enter the path to your SDF file or a PubChem CID of your molecule.

 Output:
 -
-The script will generate a file named Fsmile.txt containing the FSMILES representation of your molecule.
+The script will generate a .txt file  containing the FSMILES representation of your molecule.

 What the Code Does: